ndim/weight-calendar-grid/README.md

 GUI
 ===

-The Gtk3 based GUI script `gui-wcg` is a definite Work In Progress.
+The Gtk3 based GUI script `wcg-gui` is a definite Work In Progress.

 Web Service